awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

     Everyone has a plan until they get punched in the mouth.
     ~ Mike Tyson, Scholar and ear enthusiast

 The major distinction for ultralearning is the efficiency, accuracy, intensity, and immediacy of feedback being provided.
-Immersing oneself in the discomfort of numbs one to the feedback and allows progress to be made.
+Immersing oneself in the discomfort numbs one to the feedback and allows progress to be made.
 I was a garbage presenter so I decided to present every week at work.
 To keep this skill going I like to lecture in front of classes and I will also be giving presentations at toastmasters meetups (WIP).

-On the opposite end, no feedback and the result is often stagnation--you stay at the same level with a still.
-If there is no growth and discomfort, there is no progress.
+On the opposite end, no feedback and the result is often stagnation--you stay at the same level.
+If there is no discomfort, there is no progress.

 What types of feedback are detrimental:

-  1. Feedback aimed at the ultralearners ego, either positively or negatively.
+  1. Feedback aimed at the learners ego, either positive or negative.

-  2. Inappropriately applied feedback (not super clear on this one)
+  2. Inappropriately applied feedback (not clear on this one)

-What types of feedback are positive:
+What types of feedback are helpful to the learning process:

   1. **Outcome feedback**: Tells you something about how you are doing overall, but offers no ideas as to what you're doing better or worse.